 Dedicated proxies can be also very helpful if you use a stretched cluster and do not want proxy traffic to cross inter-site links.

 If you are going to manually select the proxy servers for a job , it’s also recommended you select multiple proxy servers in order to prevent having a single point of failure and increase availability.
 In that way, if one of the proxy server fails, the backup job could run anyway by using one of the other proxy servers set in the job.

 Tip: To optimize load balancing in a distributed environment where backup proxies are located in multiple sites, it is recommended to select all proxies from the same site in the corresponding job.

-It is recommended to utilise a physical repository service when using virtual proxies.
+It is recommended to use a physical repository.
 When this is not possible special care should be taken to ensure that the east-west traffic from the proxies to the ESXi with the repository’s links do not become a bottleneck.

 If do it is recommended to increase the quantity of virtual machines with the repository service and distribute the bandwidth more evenly.

 In environments with multiple clusters it is recommended to assign a virtual repository or repositories to each, this will stop backup traffic traveling between clusters.

 Using per-job backup files: Grouping VMs running the same operating system or deployed from similar templates into a single job will increase deduplication rate.